With the Centre refusing to pay compensation to states, is GST nearing an end?

 Other options

 On Thursday, the Centre gave the states an option where they could borrow from the Reserve Bank of India on the basis of future compensation cess.
 This would mean a compensation cess that lasts far beyond five years, with the Indian taxpayer footing the bill for this new tax regime.
-It would also mean a complete negation of the “one nation, one tax promise” with a cess – on top of multiple GST slabs – lasting for years, maybe even decades.
+It would also mean a complete negation of the “one nation, one tax” promise with a cess – on top of multiple GST slabs – lasting for years, maybe even decades.

 If states do not agree to the Centre’s offer, what other options could be explored?